pyrsmk/mediatizr/README.markdown

 mediatizr 0.3.2
 ===============

-Mediatizr adds media queries handling to browsers that don't support it (like Internet Explorer 5.5-8).
-It's based on [Sheethub](https://github.com/pyrsmk/Sheethub) and [W](https://github.com/pyrsmk/W) to have great compatibility
+Mediatizr adds media queries to browsers that don't support it (like Internet Explorer 5.5-8).
+It's based on [Sheethub](https://github.com/pyrsmk/Sheethub) and [W](https://github.com/pyrsmk/W) to have a better compatibility with retrieving stylesheets and responsive events.

 Features
 --------